Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Introduction

-\begin{itemize} \item We propose a novel training objective for selecting which samples to obtain for MRI reconstruction using diffusion-based generative models.
-Our method is based on a theoretical result which provides a closed-form solution for calculating the mean of the posterior distribution. \item We use pre-trained diffusion models as priors without requiring further tuning, making our method modular.
-Our method is also independent of the choice of posterior sampling algorithm. \item We empirically demonstrate that our approach can learn competitive sampling patterns using as few as five training samples.
-Qualitative results show that patterns learned with our method lead to reconstructions with fewer artifacts than baseline equispaced and Poisson disc masks. \end{itemize}
+We summarize our contributions below: \begin{itemize} \item We propose a novel training objective for selecting which samples to obtain for MRI reconstruction using diffusion-based generative models.
+Our method is based on a theoretical result which provides a closed-form solution for calculating the mean of the posterior distribution. \item We use pre-trained diffusion models as priors without requiring further tuning, making our method modular. \item We train Cartesian sampling patterns with a greedy update by selecting informative samples based on their gradient values while ensuring that chosen samples are not clustered closely together. \item Empirical results show that diffusion-based posterior sampling achieves higher reconstruction quality when applying our optimized sampling pattern in-comparison to baseline sampling patterns across a range of anatomy and acceleration rates. \end{itemize}

-\subsection{Related Work}
+\section{Related Work}